The answer to the question "When was the fountain pen invented?" is a long and rambling one.

 Reeds and quills both have a hollow tubular body that draws some ink inside when someone dips the pen.
 This allows the user to write a few words or a line without re-dipping the pen.

 Despite the need of the dip pen, this method of writing was riddled with problems.

 Quills required constant work and skill to hone.
 In fact, the ability to cut a good quill was just as important as the ability to write.

 Each quill could write for a few pages before needing to be retrimmed.
 A good quill would only last about a week.

 They also required constant...dipping....
 This meant inconsistent ink flow as the ink would run out every few words and have to be re-dipped.

 Ultimately, dip pens required a great deal of skill to make, they were messy, and they were inconsistent unless in the most skilled hands.

-With all these challenges, it is easy to understand the need for fountain pens.
+With all these challenges, it is easy to understand the needs of those who invented the fountain pen.

 Why were fountain pens invented?

-Fountain pens were invented to create a writing instrument that would provide continuous writing without constantly dipping the pen in new ink.
+Fountain pens were invented to create a writing instrument that would provide continuous writing.

 A continuously writing pen would also allow anyone to write without having to acquire skills cutting quills properly and extra equipment necessary to write (quill, ink, knife, etc...).